cpm-cmake/CPM.cmake/README.md

 ## Limitations

 - **Dependency names** Shared dependencies must always be added with the exact same name as otherwise the same target may be added twice to the project.
+It is therefore highly recommended to choose the name exactly as the target defined in the dependency.
 - **First version used** In diamond-shaped dependency graphs (e.g. `A` depends on `C`@1.1 and `B`, which itself depends on `C`@1.2 the first added dependency will be used (in this case `C`@1.1).
 In this case, B requires a newer version of `C` than `A`, so CPM will emit an error.
 This can be resolved by updating the outermost dependency version.
 - **No auto-update** To update a dependency, version must be adapted manually and there is no way for CPM to figure out the most recent version.
 - **No pre-built binaries by default** For every new project, all dependencies must be built from scratch.
 A possible workaround is to use CPM to fetch a pre-built binary.